 Think about kerb appeal.
 That first photo of the front of your home will be the initial grab for a prospective buyer – so it may be worth giving your front door a lick of paint – even a white UPVC door can handle a coat of specialist chalk paint to jazz it up.

 Clutter and general tidiness will also make a world of difference.
 Property guru Sarah Beeny’s pet peeve was always un-fluffed cushions – so be sure to go to the detail of fluffing, shaking and carefully placing all sofa pads and cushions!
 Check out our handy guide on how to prepare your home for market for more tips.

 You’ll be overwhelmed by recommendations of who to choose (or even who to avoid!) from your family, friends and colleagues.
 Their experiences may have had specific circumstances, so be sure to choose your own conveyancer based on your own needs and circumstances.
 Check reviews online through independent sites such as TrustPilot.
 Bear in mind that online conveyancers like My Home Move Conveyancing are experts in the legal side of moving home as they specialise in conveyancing, without spending time on other legal cases such as employment law, marital law etc.

 Be careful not to be duped by a lower price at the beginning too – make sure the fee includes all the extras you might need to pay, otherwise you may be faced with a higher bill than you anticipated.
 My Home Move Conveyancing also offer a No Move, No Fee promise – so if for any reason your sale or purchase falls through, there are no legal fees to pay.

-Our friendly team of quote advisors are available to talk you through the legal process of selling your home based on your own unique circumstances.
+Our friendly team of quote advisers are available to talk you through the legal process of selling your home based on your own unique circumstances.
 They can give guidance and put together a personalised quote that includes all the fees you would need to consider.
-You can get an instant indicative quote here and they will follow up with you, or call them directly on 0333 234 4425.
+You can get an instant indicative quote and they will follow up with you, or call them directly on 0333 234 4425.